-Even though you can use CET Designer with a touchpad, navigating with a scroll wheel mouse is recommended.
+Even though you can use CET with a touchpad, navigating with a scroll wheel mouse is recommended.
 Below, we describe how the mouse buttons work.

 Left mouse button (2D and 3D view)

 Use the left mouse button to select objects, tools, menu options etc. Left-click and drag on an object to move it.
 You can also use the left mouse button for panning, but you could then move objects by accident.
 Instead, use the scroll wheel as described below.

 Scroll wheel (2D and 3D view)